oblac/jodd-site/doc/http.md

 *HTTP* is tiny, raw HTTP client - and yet simple and convenient.
 It offers a simple way to send requests and read responses.
-The goal is to make things simple for everyday use; it probably can't replace [HttpCommons][1], but can make developers happy :)
+The goal is to make things simple for everyday use; this can make developers happy :)

 The best way to learn about *HTTP* is through examples.